 - Hypertension (High Blood Pressure) – Elevated systemic arterial blood pressure

 - Disorders of Acid-Base and/or Electrolytes

-- Peritoneal Dialysis – A procedure in which blood is cleansed using the patient’s peritoneum membrane (lines the abdominal cavity) as the dialysis membrane.
+- Peritoneal Dialysis – Blood is cleansed using the patient’s peritoneum membrane (lines the abdominal cavity) as the dialysis membrane.
 It is used most frequently for treatment of acute and chronic renal failure, specific intoxications, electrolyte abnormalities, and fluid overload.

-- Continuous Renal Replacement Therapy – Type of hemodialysis that gradually dialyzes the patient over an extended period of time.
+- Continuous Renal Replacement Therapy – This is a type of hemodialysis that gradually dialyzes the patient over an extended period of time.
 It is most commonly used for treatment of acute kidney injury, but other applications chronic kidney disease and for treatment of exposure to various drugs and toxins.